-- Provide facilities that make sure that even at malfunctions unacceptable conditions on the expansion joint are prevented. - Consider the following measurements to prevent unacceptable operation conditions when malfunctions occur.
+- Provide facilities that make sure that even at malfunctions unacceptable conditions on the expansion joint are prevented. - If inadmissible operating conditions occur during plant operation, the expansion joints must be replaced immediately. - Consider the following measurements to prevent unacceptable operation conditions when malfunctions occur.